"We’re not going to stop until we get robocallers, spoofers, and scammers off the line."

 Robotexts

-The FCC adopted new rules allowing it to “red flag” certain numbers, requiring mobile carriers to block texts from those numbers.
-The rules also codify that Do-Not-Call list protections apply to text messaging, making it illegal for marketing texts to be sent to numbers on the registry.
+The FCC adopted the first rules specifically targeting scam robotexts, requiring providers to block based on a reasonable do-not-originate list.
+The Commission later adopted new rules to allow the FCC to “red flag” certain numbers, requiring terminating mobile carriers to block texts from those numbers.
+The rules also codify that Do-Not-Call list protections apply to text messaging, making it clearly illegal for marketing texts to be sent to numbers on the registry.
 The rules also encourage providers to make email-to-text messages an opt-in service, which would limit the effectiveness of a major source of unwanted and illegal text messages.

 Rules for Consumers